-The election of the members of the board of directors is governed by a voting agreement with certain of our stockholders, including Dr. Kawas, our chief executive officer, and Perceptive Life Sciences Master Fund Ltd. The parties to the voting agreement have agreed, subject to certain conditions, to vote their shares to elect as directors as follows:
+Prior to our initial public offering, the election of the members of the board of directors was governed by a voting agreement with certain of our stockholders, including Dr. Kawas, our chief executive officer, and

+Perceptive Life Sciences Master Fund Ltd. The parties to the voting agreement agreed, subject to certain conditions, to vote their shares to elect as directors as follows:

-- one nominee designated by Perceptive Life Sciences Master Fund Ltd., currently Mr. Edelman; - four nominees, one of which must be our chief executive officer, designated by a majority vote of our common stock, currently Dr. Kawas, Dr. Yamada, and Messrs.
-Fluke and Johnson; - one nominee not otherwise an affiliate of the company designated by Perceptive Life Sciences Master Fund Ltd., currently vacant: and - one nominee not otherwise an affiliate of the company or of any investor, who is mutually acceptable to the other members of the board of directors.
+- one nominee designated by Perceptive Life Sciences Master Fund Ltd.; - · four nominees, one of which must be our chief executive officer, designated by a majority vote of our common stock; - one nominee not otherwise an affiliate of the company designated by Perceptive Life Sciences Master Fund Ltd.; and - one nominee not otherwise an affiliate of the company or of any investor, who is mutually acceptable to the other members of the board of directors.

-Upon the consummation of this offering, the obligations of the parties to the voting agreement to vote their shares to elect these nominees will terminate, and none of our stockholders will have any special rights regarding the nomination, election or designation of members of the board of directors.
-Our existing certificate of incorporation contains provisions that correspond to the voting agreement; however, the certificate of incorporation that will be effective immediately prior to the closing of this offering will not include such provisions.
+Upon the consummation of our initial public offering, the obligations of the parties to the voting agreement to vote their shares to elect these nominees terminated, and, following such termination, none of our stockholders have any special rights regarding the nomination, election or designation of members of the board of directors.
+The certificate of incorporation in effect at the time of our initial public offering contained provisions that corresponded to the voting agreement; however, the certificate of incorporation that became effective immediately prior to the closing of our initial public offering does not include such provisions.